sinequa/plugins/ConfigChecker/README.md

 | Overwrite Values     | Security Value       | String  | Required domain security Value.
 Valid only if security overwrite is set to true.                                              |
 | Overwrite Values     | Custom Element       | Boolean | Overwrites custom value to the required value from the textbox.                                                               |
 | Overwrite Values     | Custom Element Value | String  | Required custom element value.
 Valid only if custom element overwrite is set to true.                                         |

 ## Install

-Deploy the form override, command and the plugin file in your config:

-- form-overrides/command.ConfigChecker.xml
-- plugins/ConfigChecker/ConfigChecker.cs
-- plugins/ConfigChecker/plugin.xml
-- commands/ConfigChecker.xml

-## NOTE:

-The command already has some values added in the command configuration for reference.
-Please make sure to change the values as per your requirement.

-## Install